Uncertainty and Medical Authority in the World of Jay Katz, 16 L. Med. & Health Care 190 (1988)

 Date of Authorship for this Version

 Burt, Robert A., "Uncertainty and Medical Authority in the World of Jay Katz" (1988).
 Faculty Scholarship Series.
-Paper 806.
+806.